victorhugommf/paolagiacomelli/wp-content/plugins/pixelyoursite/readme.txt

 [youtube https://www.youtube.com/watch?v=k_bL53qDE0E]

-NEW: Facebook Pixel Conversion API: [Learn how to enable and test Conversion API events](https://www.pixelyoursite.com/facebook-conversion-api-capi)
+IMPORTANT:: Facebook Pixel Conversion API: [Learn how to enable and test Conversion API events](https://www.pixelyoursite.com/facebook-conversion-api-capi)

 Learn how to [verify your domain on Facebook](https://www.pixelyoursite.com/verify-domain-facebook)

 Learn how to track key actions with [Automated Events](https://www.pixelyoursite.com/global-events)

+NEW: Track and store traffic source, landing page, and UTMs for WooCommerce orders: [click to find more](https://www.pixelyoursite.com/woocommerce-first-party-reports)

+NEW: Track and store traffic source, landing page and UTMs for Easy Digital Downloads orders: [click to find more](https://www.pixelyoursite.com/easy-digital-downloads-first-party-reports)

 TRACK EVERYTHING WITH A SINGLE PLUGIN: